Why AIP Diet Doesn’t Work With You?

 AIP diet excludes all legumes and most grains while adding to the forbidden foods list: potatoes, chocolate, citrus fruits, tomatoes, red meat, and alcohol.
 Whole 30 is a very strict program, and people with autoimmune diseases can get in trouble if they don’t follow the rules to the letter.

 The AIP diet is a protocol that helps to heal the gut and alleviate autoimmune symptoms.
 With the right support and guidance, you can successfully stick to it for a couple of months or even years.
 If you have tried the diet before, it is important to note that some foods are allowed on this diet.
-The diet does not tell you when to stop eating, but the reintroduction phase is a good time to go through the food lists and notice which foods you are able to tolerate after being on the diet for some time.
+The diet does not tell you when to stop eating, but the reintroduction phase is a good time to go through the food lists and notice which foods you can tolerate after being on the diet for some time.

-Will I get sicker on AIP diet?
+Will I get sicker on the AIP diet?

 If you have a healthy immune system, the answer is no. Following this diet will not compromise your immune system and you will most likely become stronger on it.
 You can gain weight on this diet but it is mostly fat, as the diet is very low in carbohydrates.

-Is broccoli AIP friendly?
+Is broccoli AIP-friendly?

-Yes, broccoli is AIP friendly.
+Yes, broccoli is AIP-friendly.
 It is a nutrient-dense food that is rich in vitamins, minerals, and antioxidants.

-Can you eat rice on AIP diet?
+Can you eat rice on an AIP diet?

-What is not allowed on AIP diet?
+What is not allowed on the AIP diet?

 There are a few things that are not allowed on the AIP diet, including Nightshades, Eggs, Nuts and Seeds, Coffee, Alcohol, Chocolate, and Non-Paleo Sweeteners.